The Cellar Ghost

 The year was 1938, the month was November.
 The winter chill had not yet fully settled.
 The leaves on the trees were still clinging on for the most part, as deep and brown as they were.
 Vlad was not troubled by the leaves as he walked down Strada Rosetti and was turning into Strada Boteanu to attend his evening class at the British Council.

 Vlad had signed up for the proficiency classes.
-His English was already good, but he sought perfection.
+His English was already very good, but he sought perfection.
 He had heard that the classes at the Council were just the thing to help, and in particular the teacher, Mr S. Trict.

 Unfortunately, for Vlad, while the teacher met all the standards expected of an expert in tuition, the same could not be said of the dedication to study that Vlad presented.

-At the end of each class Professor S. Trict presented three pages of homework to be studied, and would assign a couple of pages of reading from the The Times.
+At the end of each class Professor S. Trict presented three pages of homework to be studied, and would assign a couple of pages of reading from The Times.
 Vlad would always have a million other things to do which would cause him to be sitting in class still trying to catch up as the professor entered.
 Meanwhile, during the lessons, Vlad would forever be distracted, either dreaming of the potato stew he was going to eat that evening or the pretty girl in the row behind him and how he was going to woo her.

 Unfortunately, Vlad found it hard to see his own faults and was quite sure that he deserved better than the Cs and Ds he was receiving for his work.
 He had asked the professor about his marks, but had been treated poorly in his eyes, apparently the professor thought he was lucky to have not been kicked out of the class, so poor was his effort!